apache/incubator-kie-kogito-runtimes/README.md

             Many people get confused when a merge conflict occurs, because you're *in limbo*.
             Just fix the merge conflicts and commit (even if the git seems to contain many files), only then is the merge over.
 Then run `git log` to see what happened.
-            The many files in the merge conflict resolving commit are a side-affect of non-linear history.
+            The many files in the merge conflict resolving commit are a side effect of non-linear history.

 * You may delete your topic branch after your pull request is closed (first one deletes remotely, second one locally):